TaitoUnited/taito-cli/README.md

 Taito-cli settings:

 * `taito_image`: Taito-cli docker image (`taitounited/taito-cli:latest` by default).
 * `taito_version`: Version of the taito configuration file syntax.
-It may be used for providing backwards compatibility in case breaking changes are introduced.
+It is used to provide backwards compatibility in case breaking changes are introduced in taito-config.
-* `taito_extensions`: Enabled plugins.
-You can reference an extension using a local file path relative to project root directory, git repository path or an url to a **tar.gz** archive.
+* `taito_extensions`: Enabled extensions.
+You can reference an extension using a local file path (relative to the project root directory), git repository path or an url to a **tar.gz** archive.
 * `taito_plugins`: Enabled plugins.
-Use this in your project specific configuration file only.

 Project labeling: